Steps to Earning Substance Abuse Counselor Certification in Florida

 America’s opioid crisis has left no state untouched, and Florida has felt the brunt of it.
-Today, the state is embroiled in a war with opioids the likes of which haven’t been seen since the Miami drug wars of the 70s and 80s.
+Today, the state faces an opioid epidemic of staggering proportions, reminiscent of the cocaine trafficking violence that plagued Miami in the 70s and 80s.

-According to the CDC, as of 2021, Florida ranked second in the nation in drug overdose deaths (behind only California).
+According to the CDC, as of 2021, Florida ranked second in the nation in drug overdose deaths by total number (behind only California), though not by per capita rate.
 More than 7,800 Floridians lost their lives due to overdose in that year alone.

-The fallout has been felt statewide, but certain areas have been hit much harder than others.
-The Tampa Bay region, for example, reports overdose deaths that exceed the statewide rate by as much 56 percent.
-And in Sarasota, a lethal mixture of heroin or fentanyl with a powerful tranquilizer called xylazine, that law enforcement officials have dubbed the “zombie drug,” is responsible for the deaths of some 230 Floridians.
-Sarasota reported the third largest increase in xylazine deaths in the state as of 2023.
+The fallout has been felt statewide, but certain areas have been affected much more severely than others.
+The Tampa Bay region, for example, has reported significantly higher overdose rates than the statewide average, according to regional public health data.
+In Sarasota, a lethal mixture of heroin or fentanyl with a powerful tranquilizer called xylazine—dubbed the “zombie drug” by law enforcement—has been implicated in over 230 deaths statewide, with Sarasota reporting the third most significant increase in xylazine deaths as of 2023.

 But there’s plenty of hope on the horizon.
 Recovery and treatment efforts are making serious inroads, and Certified Addiction Professionals (CAP) are leading the fight.

-Whether they’re working in state-run programs like the CORE Network, at small community clinics that offer immediate care and resources, or in larger, hospital-based systems, Certified Addiction Professionals (CAP) are the backbone of the addiction recovery system in Florida.
-With the right credentials, you can become part of the solution.
+Whether they’re working in state-run programs like the CORE Network, at small community clinics that offer immediate care and resources, or in larger hospital-based systems, Certified Addiction Professionals are the backbone of Florida’s addiction recovery system.
+With the proper credentials, you can become part of the solution.

 The Coordinated Opioid Recovery (CORE) Network Offers a Novel Approach to a Generation’s Old Problem in Florida

-A major effort called the Coordinated Opioid Recovery (CORE) Network – the first of its kind in the U.S. – is underway.
+A significant effort called the Coordinated Opioid Recovery (CORE) Network—the first of its kind in the US—is underway.

 Focused on sustainable addiction recovery, this large-scale initiative combines the forces of the Florida Department of Health, the Department of Children and Families, and the Agency for Health Care Administration to offer a state-supported, coordinated system of care.

 Since its implementation in 2022, EMTs throughout the state have connected more than 25,000 overdose patients to long-term recovery solutions.
-Between 2021 and 2022, opioid overdose rates were down across the state by 2.6 percent – the first decline in four years.
+According to Florida Department of Health data, opioid overdose rates declined by 2.6 percent statewide between 2021 and 2022—the first decline in four years.
+While this decrease coincided with CORE’s launch, public health experts note that multiple factors influence overdose trends.

-In Florida, there are three levels of certification for substance abuse counselors:
+In Florida, there are three levels of certification for substance abuse counselors.
+Each level serves a different role in the addiction treatment continuum and requires different education, training, and experience:

-- Certified Addiction Counselor (CAC): An intermediate credential that allows you to work side-by-side with clinical staff to provide services to individuals with substance use conditions.
-CACs are not qualified for independent practice and must work under the supervision of a qualified professional.
+• Certified Addiction Counselor (CAC): An intermediate credential that allows you to work side-by-side with clinical staff to provide services to individuals with substance use conditions.
+CACs are not qualified for independent practice and must work under the supervision of a competent professional.

-- Certified Addiction Professional (CAP): A bachelor’s-level credential that allows you to provide direct, clinical counseling and a full range of recovery-oriented, substance use clinical services; CAPs are recognized for billable services under Florida’s State Medicaid Plan.
+• Certified Addiction Professional (CAP): A bachelor’s-level credential that allows you to provide direct clinical counseling and a full range of recovery-oriented substance use clinical services within approved settings.
+CAPs are recognized for billable services under Florida’s State Medicaid Plan.

-- Master’s Level Certified Addiction Professional (MCAP): A master’s-level, advanced practice credential for people who provide services to individuals with substance use conditions; MCAPs who meet the requirements are able to make substance use disorder diagnoses in programs billed under Florida’s State Medicaid Plan.
+• Master’s Level Certified Addiction Professional (MCAP): A master’s-level, advanced practice credential for people who provide services to individuals with substance use conditions.
+MCAPs who meet the requirements can make substance use disorder diagnoses in programs billed under Florida’s State Medicaid Plan.

-For purposes of this guide, we’ve detailed the process of becoming a Certified Addiction Counselor (CAP), Florida’s standard credential that will allow you to provide substance abuse counseling services without supervision/oversight.
+This guide focuses on becoming a Certified Addiction Professional (CAP), Florida’s standard credential that allows you to provide substance abuse counseling services independently within approved clinical settings.

 1. Earn a Bachelor’s or Higher Degree in Substance Abuse Counseling or Another Behavioral Science Major